 Spell out your financial forecast in dollars and sense

 Creating financial projections for your startup is both an art and a science.
-Although investors want to see cold, hard numbers, it is tough to predict your financial performance three years down the road, especially if you are still raising seed money.
-Regardless, a short- and medium-term financial projection is a required part of your business plan if you want serious investors’ attention.
-Here are some tips for crafting solid financial projections.
+Although investors want to see cold, hard numbers, it can be difficult to predict your financial performance three years down the road, especially if you are still raising seed money.
+Regardless, short- and medium-term financial projections are a required part of your business plan if you want serious attention from investors.

-- A five-year projection.
-Don’t include this one in the business plan, since the further into the future you project, the harder it is to predict; however, have it available in case an investor asks for it.
+- Prepare a five-year projection.
+Don’t include this one in the business plan, since the further into the future you project, the harder it is to predict.
+However, have the projection available in case an investor asks for it.

-Investors will want to see a best-case and worst-case scenario, but don’t inundate your business plan with myriad “medium-case” scenarios.
-It will likely just cause confusion.
+- Offer two scenarios only.
+Investors will want to see a best-case and worst-case scenario, but don’t inundate your business plan with myriad medium-case scenarios.
+They likely will just cause confusion.

-As mentioned before, financial forecasting is as much art as it is science: You’ll have to assume certain things, such as your revenue growth, how your raw material and administrative costs will grow, and how effective you’ll be at collecting on accounts receivable.
+- Be reasonable and clear.
+As mentioned before, financial forecasting is as much art as science.
+You’ll have to assume certain things, such as your revenue growth, how your raw material and administrative costs will grow, and how effective you’ll be at collecting on accounts receivable.
 It’s best to be realistic in your projections as you try to recruit investors.
-If your industry is going through a contraction period and you’re projecting revenue growth of 20 percent a month, red flags will begin to pop up.
+If your industry is going through a contraction period and you’re projecting revenue growth of 20 percent a month, expect investors to see red flags.